pinax-network/token-api/.changeset/README.md

 Please create a new release with tag v3.6.0 instead.

-Tip: Run 'bunx changeset status' locally to see what version will be created.
+Tip: Run 'bun changeset status --verbose' locally to see what version will be created.
 ```

 **What to do:**